nicklockwood/layout/README.md

 	pod 'Layout', '~> 0.4.7'

-To install use Carthage, addd this to your Cartfile:
+To install use Carthage, add this to your Cartfile:

-    github "Layout/Layout" ~> 0.4.7
+    github "schibsted/Layout" ~> 0.4.7

 ## Integration